HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: Introduction

 To the best of our knowledge, this is the first work that explores the use of hypernetworks and dynamic convolutions for event-based video reconstruction.
 The closest to our work is SPADE-E2VID~\cite{cadena2021spade} where the authors employ adaptive feature denormalization in decoder blocks of the E2VID architecture.
 Rather than feature denormalization, we directly generate per-pixel dynamic filters via hypernetworks for the first decoder block.
 Specifically, our contributions can be summarized as follows:

-\begin{itemize} \item We propose the first dynamic network architecture for the task of video reconstruction from events\footnote{Code and model are available at \url{https://ercanburak.github.io/HyperE2VID.html}}, where we extend existing static architectures with hypernetworks, dynamic convolutional layers, and a context fusion block. \item We show via experiments that this dynamic architecture can generate higher-quality videos than previous state-of-the-art, while also reducing memory consumption and inference time. \end{itemize}
+\begin{itemize} \item We propose the first dynamic network architecture for the task of video reconstruction from events\footnote{Code is available at \url{https://ercanburak.github.io/HyperE2VID.html}}, where we extend existing static architectures with hypernetworks, dynamic convolutional layers, and a context fusion block. \item We show via experiments that this dynamic architecture can generate higher-quality videos than previous state-of-the-art, while also reducing memory consumption and inference time. \end{itemize}